one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #
-**Update 06/30/2020**
+**Update 07/02/2020**

+Two of the last real issues are resolved in this update:
-Click stick after sleep is fixed with the new kexts in [VoodooI2C-CB13.zip](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip).
-If updating from a previous version, replace both kexts.
+- The weird click/highlight stick after sleep has been fixed with the new modified VoodooI2C
+- Lid wake now works

+If you'd like to update your current working build (from before 07/02/2020):
+- Download and replace both kexts included in [VoodooI2C-CB13.zip](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip) (VoodoI2C.kext and VoodooI2CSynaptics.kext)
+- Add **darkwake=1** to the boot-args of your config

 #